nishand17/BouncyBall/README.md

 # BouncyBall
 - A simple Bouncy Ball program written in Java.
-- Use the arrow keys to move the ball while using n to create new balls
+- Use the `arrow keys` to move the ball while using `N` to create new balls